alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ##Impressions##

 1. Of all the races I've run so far, Chicago is on a whole other level.
-It isn't just the top-notch organization or the massive energy from the spectators.
+It isn't just the top-notch organization or massive energy from the spectators.
 The entire city hums with excitement and electricity that weekend.
 It makes you want to run even more than you already do.

-2. The volunteers and event crew do one heck of a job in making this event special.
+2. The volunteers and event crew do one heck of a job in making the event special.
 I can't praise them enough.
 Everyone was so nice, encouraging, and helpful.

 3. Running with a pace group was great!
 I would definitely do it again, especially if the pacers were anything like the 3:50 group.
 It's absurd how accurate their splits were.
 They knew the course very well, down to the best paths to take for maximum shade.